rqlite/rqlite/DOC/PERFORMANCE.md

 ## Batching
 The more SQLite statements you can include in a single request to a rqlite node, the better the system will perform.

+By using the [bulk API](https://github.com/rqlite/rqlite/blob/master/DOC/BULK.md), transactions, or both, throughput will increase significantly, often by 2 orders of magnitude.
+This speed-up is due to the way Raft and SQLite work.
+So for high throughput, execute as many operations as possible within a single transaction.

 ## Use more powerful hardware
 Obviously running rqlite on better disks, better networks, or both, will improve performance.